A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

-Dominique Carroll, Partner at Fox Rothschild and a member of BEM Private Equity, stood confidently in the wine cellar of HALL St. Helena, the warm glow of the room’s lighting reflecting off his tailored mustard suit.
+Dominique Carroll, Partner at Fox Rothschild and a member of Black Executive Men Private Equity, stood confidently in the wine cellar of HALL St. Helena, the warm glow of the room’s lighting reflecting off his tailored mustard suit.
 With a glass of cabernet in hand and animated hand gestures, he emphasized the critical role of legal expertise in high-stakes private equity deals.

 “For BEM members, having experienced legal counsel isn’t optional—it’s essential,” Dominique said, his tone both measured and firm.
 “From intellectual property to acquisitions, mergers, and exits, these are the areas where deals are made or lost.
 My team ensures that every member and every business has access to the legal structure and protection necessary to scale successfully.”